 We had a plan; we were setting aside $250 per month to make this trip for the foreseeable future.
 That’s $3,000 per year.

-I didn’t say it was a good plan
+I didn’t say it was a good plan.

 I had heard of credit card travel rewards before, but frankly, I was a Dave Ramsey guy, and Travel Rewards was something that people who are reckless with credit cards did.
-Meanwhile, Brad was teaching tens of thousands of people how to travel the world for free.
+Meanwhile, Brad was teaching tens of thousands of people how to travel the world for nearly free.

-What is credit card travel rewards?
+What are credit card travel rewards?